Medical Malpractice Verdicts & Settlements

 Confidential settlement of $2,000,000 for the family of a woman who died when doctors failed to diagnose a Group A Strep infection.

 Confidential settlement of a medical negligence claim involving the failure to timely treat an arteriovenous malformation.
-The delays resulted in the death of the clients' teenage son.
+The delays resulted in the death of a teenager.

 Our allegations of birth-related negligence resulted in a significant settlement in this unyielding malpractice claim.

-Medical Arbitration Award: $1,504,010 for the wrongful death of an infant due to a failure to properly monitor an attempted vaginal birth after a prior Cesarean delivery.
+Medical Arbitration Award: $1,504,010 for the wrongful death of an infant due to failure to properly monitor an attempted Vaginal Birth After a prior Cesarean delivery (VBAC).

 Infectious disease malpractice, policy limits settlement for failure to properly treat endocarditis.